haimbilia/BuyHub/readme.txt

-    => 056031 - on order when tax is bifurcated in 3 types then on invoice listing 2 only => 056021 - when multiple items are ordered together then on packing slip> getting wrong data listed => 056034 - when order is canceled still then seller having option to generate shipping label for the same
+    => 056031 - on order when tax is bifurcated in 3 types then on invoice listing 2 only => 056021 - when multiple items are ordered together then on packing slip> getting wrong data listed => 056034 - when order is canceled still then seller having option to generate shipping label for the same => 056029 - when ship by admin only is enabled then on seller end> shipping plugins are listing

 New Features:
     => Admin shipped products listing page